Temialao31/Temi_Project/README.md

 # Temi_Project
-This contains detail Dashboard to navigate each project, some of the Data Analysis lightweight tools used are Excel, SQL,and PowerBI
+This project contains detail Dashboard to navigate each project, some of the lightweight Data Analysis tools used were Excel, SQL,and PowerBI